Kevin Keegan: Personal life

-In July 2008, Flybe International announced the naming of one of their new Bombardier Q400 aircraft in honour of Keegan's service to Newcastle United, both as a player and as manager.
+In July 2008, Flybe International announced the naming of one of its new Bombardier Q400 aircraft in honour of Keegan's service to Newcastle United, both as a player and as manager.
 The plane was used on the regular service from Newcastle International Airport to London's Gatwick Airport.

-He is known for aiding charities, including appearances at cricket matches for Lord's Taverners and Sussex Cricket Club.
+He made appearances at charity cricket matches for Lord's Taverners and Sussex Cricket Club.

-In April 1991, he was attacked while sleeping in his Range Rover by the M25 at Reigate Hill in Surrey.
+In April 1991, he was attacked while sleeping in his Range Rover in a car park near the M25 at Reigate Hill in Surrey.
 His assailants later said in court that they needed money for a drug debt and did not know they were attacking Keegan.